Hawks rally from 26 points down, stun 76ers in Game 5

 The big shots kept coming for the Hawks — Williams buried a 3 that made it an 11-point game — and Young kept hitting his floaters and his fouls shots.

+“It’ll be one of those things where I’ll look back when he’s a Hall of Famer, he’s an established superstar in this league and I can say I was part of that process and I worked with this gentleman,” Williams said.

-Ben Simmons, along with Embiid the cornerstone for the Sixers, missed free throw after free throw much as he has for most of the postseason that sped up Atlanta’s comeback.
+Simmons, along with Embiid the cornerstone for the Sixers, missed free throw after free throw much as he has for most of the postseason that sped up Atlanta’s comeback.

 Young’s floater brought them within two and then he leaned into a 3-pointer and was fouled by Matisse Thybulle.
 Young, taunted all series by Sixers fans, calmly stepped to the line and buried all three shots.
 And so it was, 105-104 Hawks.

-Patriots owner Robert Kraft sat courtside and saw yet another big collapse — only this one against Atlanta.

-The Hawks led by 26 points in a Game 1 victory and won Game 4 at home on Monday.
+The Hawks led by 26 points in a Game 1 victory and won Game 4 at home Monday.

-Atlanta fans can roll off a lengthy list of infamous collapses in its collective sports history.

-Gallinari scored 16 points, Williams had 15 points and John Collins had 19 points and 11 rebounds
+Gallinari scored 16 points, Williams had 15 points and John Collins had 19 points and 11 rebounds.

-Embiid scored 39 points and Seth Curry had 36.
+“We found a hot hand in Lou and found a rotation that works and stayed with it,” McMillan said.
+“They showed their true character.”

 Simmons was 4 for 14 from the free throw line and even Embiid missed two big ones down the stretch.
 Simmons missed two with the Sixers up 104-96 and the Hawks came right down and scored.

-Embiid shook off an 0-for-12 finish in the second half of a Game 4 loss with an 8-for-8 start that helped the Sixers grab a 26-point lead in front of a raucous home crowd.
+He is 22 for 66 from the line in the playoffs (33%).

+“When Ben makes them, we get to leave him in,” Rivers said.
+“When he doesn’t, we can’t.
+That’s just the way it is.”

 Embiid is basically playing on one good leg as he plays through torn cartilage in his right knee.
 The injury got the best of him in Game 4.
 He couldn’t get any lift in his shots — notable in a blown layup late that should have won the game — and his 0-fer in the second half left Philly wondering how hard he could go in Game 5.